platformsh/platformsh-docs/docs/src/administration/organizations.md

 highlight=false
 ---

-To change the name and label of the `Acme` organization, run:
+To change the name (URL) and label of the `acme` organization, run:

 ```bash
 platform organization:info --org acme label "Acme Corp" name acme-corp